gretarmark/gretarmark.github.io/_posts/2023-12-02-ImageAnalysis_BLOB.md

 BLOB Analysis (Binary Large OBject Analysis) is a method where pixels in an image are grouped together if they are connected.
 BLOB Analysis is also often called Connected Component Analysis or Object Labelling.

 Pixels are grouped together using 4- or 8-connectivity methods.
-This methology is about checking the connectivity from a pixel to its neighbours.
+This methology involves checking the connectivity from a pixel to its neighbours.
 The two kernels are shown in figure [1].
 If 4-connectivity is used, the algorithm checks two neighbours horizontally and two neighbours vertically of each pixel.
 On the other hand, if 8-connectivity is used, the connectivity of all neighbours around each pixel is checked.
-If a pixel have 4/8 or more neighbours, the connectivity check is fulfilled.
+If a pixel have 4 or more neighbours (or 8 for 8-connectivity), the connectivity check is fulfilled.

 ![Fig 1]({{ site.baseurl }}/images/BlobAnalysis_4_8_Connected.png "zero order"){:width="50%"}
 **Figure 1: BLOB 4- and 8-Connectivity Kernels.**